News

 Setting Boundaries Helps Machine Learning Find One-in-a-Trillion Solutions

-New “neural-adjoint” machine learning method can help researchers find optimal solutions in extremely large design spaces such as dielectric metamaterials for communications
+New “neural-adjoint” machine learning method can help researchers find optimal solutions in extremely large design spaces such as dielectric metamaterials for c

 Catching Waves